 All About Writing (AAW)

-We are a new writing group meeting fortnightly to give each other feedback and support.
+We are a well-established group meeting fortnightly to give each other feedback and support.
 We meet every other Wednesday from 7.30 to 9.30 pm in Dublin 12.
-We are open to both prose and poetry.
+We are open to prose, both fiction and non-fiction.
 Our format is discussion based which allows for depth of critique.

 For more information:email@example.com or firstname.lastname@example.org

 Ballyfermot Writer’s Group

 Ballyfermot Writers’ Group meets on the first and third Wednesday of every month, from 6.00pm to 7.45pm, at Ballyfermot Library.
 Tel.
 01 626 9324 or contact the library for further details.

 Ballymun Writers Group